cp-algorithms/cp-algorithms/src/contrib.md

 * We have agreed as of issue [#83](https://github.com/e-maxx-eng/e-maxx-eng/issues/83) to express binomial coefficients with `\binom{n}{k}` instead of `C_n^k`.
 The first one renders as $\binom{n}{k}$ and is a more universal convention.
 The second would render as $C_n^k$.

+## Adding Problems
+Try to add problems in ascending order of their difficulty.
+If you don't have enough time to do so, still add the problem.
+Lets hope that the next person will sort them accordingly.

 ## Adding images

 Small images could be pushed along with texts to the [/img](https://github.com/e-maxx-eng/e-maxx-eng/tree/master/img) subfolder.
 Let them be in `PNG` format and less than `200kb`.
 Then you can refer to them inside the article with the tag: